Legoland California. Credit: Nancy Chaney

 6. Be prepared to buy food and drink in the park

-Legoland California does not allow any outside food and drink but you can usually bring your own water bottles, granola bars and other small snacks can be stashed away for those hangry emergencies.
+Legoland California does not allow any outside food and drink, but you can usually bring your own water bottles, granola bars and other small snacks that can be stashed away for those hangry emergencies.
 Exceptions are made for dietary restrictions and infants; call ahead if you'll need to bring your own special food.